Feeling that we don’t belong creates our deepest wounds

 Maybe you want to...

-I know this territory intimately—from both sides.
+I know this territory intimately—from all sides.

-I watched my son struggle.
+• I watched my son struggle.
 I spent years fighting for schools to understand him whilst I didn't fully understand him myself.
 When he was nineteen, he took his own life.

 I understand the years of internalised shame.
 The exhaustion of fighting for your child.
 The trauma held in your body from your own schooling.
 That's the work we can do together.